EmmanuelMolleri/api-balance-managment/README.md

 Read and comprehend the following user story and to build a production ready .NET API that implements the specified functionality.
-Your task involves creating a robust backend solution for the Edenred application, enabling users to efficiently manage their top-up beneficiaries, explore available top-up options, and execute top-up transactions for their UAE phone numbers.
+Your task involves creating a robust backend solution for the {{COMPANY}} application, enabling users to efficiently manage their top-up beneficiaries, explore available top-up options, and execute top-up transactions for their UAE phone numbers.

 At {{COMPANY}}, we provide financial inclusion services for underbanked employees in the